ydahal1/ydahal1/jokes.md

-What is a witch's favorite subject in school?
-Spelling!
+What do you call a pig with three eyes?
+Piiig

 [
-Wed Oct  8 00:26:31 UTC 2025
+Thu Oct  9 00:26:24 UTC 2025
  ]